Your path to portfolio transition

 As investors, we need to try to assess companies’ ability or willingness to transition toward limiting global temperature increases and how well-positioned they are for the low-carbon economy.
 To make a proper assessment, we need to get serious about the risks.
 One of the key findings of our Investing in a Time of Climate Change — The Sequel report was that investors should position for a below 2ᵒC scenario, which we believe will offer improved investor outcomes.

 Helga provides investment advice on ESG and climate change in complex assignments to trustees, directors and investment boards of pension funds, sovereign wealth funds, endowments and insurers.
-She leads Mercer’s global Responsible Investment Team.
+She leads Mercer’s global Sustainable Investment Team.

 Jillian advises super funds and other institutional investors on integrating ESG factors, sustainability trends, climate change and stewardship within investment processes.
-She is a key contributor in developing Mercer’s intellectual capital and integrating responsible investment within Mercer globally, including within the delegated solutions.
+She is a key contributor in developing Mercer’s intellectual capital and integrating sustainable investment within Mercer globally, including within the delegated solutions.
 Jillian was project manager and co-author for Mercer’s 2015 Investing in a Time of Climate Change report and The Sequel in 2019.
 She has written and presented on water — too much and too little — and helped multiple boards balance risk, return and reputation implications for sensitive investment topics.

 Nick has responsibility for house views on multi-asset-class research and portfolio construction, as well as the development of the strategic research agenda.
 Nick’s role extends to contributing to strategic policy decisions for the suite of Mercer funds in the Pacific market.
 This aspect of his role formally links Mercer’s strategic best ideas and forward-thinking research to building discretionary portfolios, ensuring Mercer’s best ideas are mapped to all clients’ advice and funds.

-Business Leader, Responsible Investments, EuropeKate works with clients to ensure sustainability and ESG issues are reflected in their investment strategies.
+Business Leader, Sustainable Investments, EuropeKate works with clients to ensure sustainability and ESG issues are reflected in their investment strategies.
 Kate advises a broad range of clients, including pension funds, endowments, foundations and insurers on sustainability trends, regulatory developments, climate change, stewardship and impact investing.

 Kylie is responsible for managing approximately AUD $41 billion in assets within Mercer’s multi-manager funds and co-chairs the Global Delegated Solutions ESG Integration Committee where she leads thought leadership on ESG integration and investment stewardship.
 Kylies team works with clientes to embedded a holistic approach to ESG integration into investment strategy and decision making.